This month we’re looking into BACK TO MINE Records

 I’ve always been a fan of Back To Mine compilations and what they stand for.
 I think there are many people out there that a certain edition meant a lot to them or soundtracked part of their life, I know the Groove Armada one did for me.
-I wanted to bring that idea back, the idea of the timeless compilation where we dedicate time and effort to everything from the artwork, tracklist, sleeve notes, vinyl pressing and campaign.
+I wanted to bring that idea back, the idea of the timeless compilation where we dedicate time and effort to everything from the artwork, tracklist, sleeve notes, vinyl pressing from VDC Group and a campaign.
 I went to DMC who started Back To Mine and proposed the idea of bring it back again and we started on the journey about 2 years ago.
 Finally we have our first album of a new era, on what’s the 20th anniversary of the start of the series.
 The timing is perfect.

 What has been your proudest moment of the label so far?

 From when we started being involved I think it’s been one long proud moment.
 Firstly to be trusted to deliver the product and continue a long legacy, to getting the album done in what was a tight timeline, to the campaign how hard everyone has worked on making it happen.
 Ultimately the proudest thing is having an idea to do this, investing the time and energy to being really well received and holding the vinyl in your hands.
 I’m certain there are loads more moments to come, not just for me but the entire team, DMC, the artists involved.
 The label really is a shared passion of many people.

 Which three to five albums would you recommend to someone who maybe doesn’t know the label and wants to start checking it out?